jeremymcrae/hpo_similarity/README.md

 ###### Null distribution of similarity scores
 A null distribution of similarity scores is simulated by randomly sampling groups of probands.
 The similarity scores are calculated as above.
-The P value is calculated as the proportion of simulated scores greater than the value for the observed probands.
+The P value is calculated as the proportion of simulated scores greater than the observed probands' score.

 Initially I thought we'd need to match the number of sampled HPO terms to the numbers in the probands for the gene.
 For that, I sampled terms at the rate at